Reserve Rights (RSR) Price Reaches $0.0040 on Top Exchanges

-Reserve Rights (RSR) traded up 3.8% against the U.S. dollar during the 24-hour period ending at 21:00 PM ET on March 29th.
-During the last week, Reserve Rights has traded up 4% against the U.S. dollar.
-Reserve Rights has a market capitalization of $181.95 million and $9.60 million worth of Reserve Rights was traded on exchanges in the last day.
-One Reserve Rights token can now be bought for about $0.0040 or 0.00000014 BTC on major exchanges.
+Reserve Rights (RSR) traded 5.4% lower against the U.S. dollar during the one day period ending at 0:00 AM Eastern on April 2nd.
+One Reserve Rights token can currently be purchased for $0.0040 or 0.00000015 BTC on popular exchanges.
+Reserve Rights has a total market cap of $183.84 million and approximately $16.49 million worth of Reserve Rights was traded on exchanges in the last day.
+During the last week, Reserve Rights has traded 4.6% higher against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.